camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 1. For developers: [Updated Front End Libraries](#updated-front-end-libraries)
 1. For developers: [HTTP Header Security in Webapps](#http-header-security-in-webapps)

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda BPM 7.11.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda Platform 7.11.

 # Database Updates